-Deciding whether or not you need a lawyer when lodging a TPD claim through your superannuation fund can be tough decision.
+Deciding whether or not you need a lawyer when lodging a TPD claim through your superannuation fund can be a tough decision.
 In this article we are going to cover some of the pros and cons of doing it yourself and with legal assistance.

 What does making a claim involve?

 Making a claim is often made out to be really simple and straightforward.
 All you need to do is notify your super fund, tell them you intend to make a claim, fill out some paperwork and get assigned your own “dedicated claims consultant,” who will help you every step of the way.
 Sounds easy right?
 Wrong!
-What you need to remember is that insurance companies have industry leading, in house legal teams at their disposal who have often wrote the policy you intend to claim on.
+What you need to remember is that insurance companies have industry-leading, in house legal teams at their disposal who have often written the policy you intend to claim on.